Send your statement of support for the East Coast dockworkers by filling out the form below. All submissions will be kept anonymous.

 A three-day strike by 1,150 dockworkers just ended at the major Port of Montreal in Canada, which is expected to have long-term impacts.

-Mirko Woitzik, global director of Intelligence for Everstream Analytic, explained “Shipping lines could revert to a port-hopping strategy in the first week of a possible strike to allow their ships to unload cargo, calling at Caribbean transshipment hubs such as at Freeport in the Bahamas or at gateways in Mexico or Canada,” he explained.
+Mirko Woitzik, global director of intelligence for Everstream Analytic, explained, “Shipping lines could revert to a port-hopping strategy in the first week of a possible strike to allow their ships to unload cargo, calling at Caribbean transshipment hubs such as at Freeport in the Bahamas or at gateways in Mexico or Canada.”

-Like several other firms, Scan Global Logistics told customers to consider “Mexican routings via Veracruz and Lázaro Cárdenas,” two major ports in the east and west coasts, respectively.
+Like several other firms, Scan Global Logistics told customers to consider “Mexican routings via Veracruz and Lázaro Cárdenas,” two major ports on the east and west coasts, respectively.

 The trucking publication OpenOTR indicates: “In Mexico, Lázaro Cárdenas is another strategic alternative for shippers.
 It provides an inbound rail option via CPKC, offering a direct line to Houston and Kansas City.
 This could be particularly helpful for companies with strong ties to the southern U.S. or those looking to avoid U.S. port congestion altogether.”

-Workers at ports, railways, ships and trucks across Mexico and North America need to oppose the attempts to force them to scab on their class brothers and sisters!
+Workers at ports, on railways and ships, and driving trucks across Mexico and North America need to oppose the attempts to force them to scab on their class brothers and sisters!
 They must see the struggle as an opportunity to fight against the transnational corporations.
-Just like their everyday work, their struggle is objectively international and needs to be conceived and organized consciously as such.
+Just like their everyday work, this struggle is objectively international and needs to be conceived of and organized consciously as such.

 In 2023, truckers repeatedly blocked Veracruz, Lázaro Cárdenas and other major ports in Mexico to protest labor conditions, pointing to the potential of an international struggle.